Skip to main content

 • Strato V-Server is too slow as of late 2021.

-Dedicated servers with SATA or NVMe SSD will always have sufficiently low latency.
+Dedicated servers with NVMe SSD will always have sufficiently low latency.
 Do avoid hardware RAID though, see below.
 OVH Advance line is a well-liked dedicated option; Linode or Strato or any other provider will work as well.

 For own hardware, we've seen three causes of high latency: